-“Do they connect at the neck?” you wonder.
+“Do they connect at the neck?”

 *tok *tok *tok *tok *tok *tok *tok *tok

 Between the frenzied suckling and flatulating you could almost be convinced that you’ve stumbled upon some body function themed art installation.
 Surely someone will start belching lines from Pale Fire.
+Close enough.

 The intercom cracks and whatever creature is on the other end makes barking sounds.
 No one knows WTF is going on, but the general feeling in the room is to line up and wait.
 It’s at this point, when everyone is standing around looking at each other, that you start to panic.

-Perhaps this isn’t the train station after all.
 Isn’t this how they slaughter cows?
 Is this the beginning to the worst ‘Eyes Wide Shut’ party ever?